 You must complete balance transfers within 45 days of account opening.
 There is a fee for balance transfers.

-The card’s lower annual fee rules out several benefits, including Priority Pass airport lounge access, TSA PreCheck reimbursement, and an annual travel credit.
+The card’s lower annual fee still provides Priority Pass airport lounge access but rules out several benefits like TSA PreCheck reimbursement and an annual travel credit.
 Still, its perks outweigh the costs if you can take advantage of the hotel and resort benefits.

 Similar Cards Worth a Look